dwalker109/aoc-2022/README.md

 Quite a challenge.
 I obtained star 2 trying a super stupid solution I really didn't think would work, which I read about on the subreddit.
-It worked, but not on the test data. ~I still need to finish this day properly.~
+It worked, but not on the test data.

-Day 16 now completes in a *reasonable* time (5 secs) and works on test and real input.
+I went back and rewrote this to use something more correct.
+It now completes in a *reasonable* time (5 secs) and works on test and real input.
 Happy enough to move on.

 ### Day 17

-Part 2 needs to be finished.
+Completed part 2 with much frustration.
+I used lots of subreddit hints for this day, but finally understand who the cycle detection and skipping works.

 ### Day 21

-My solution was incredibly slow, since it involves loads of message passing and so on.
+My initial solution was incredibly slow, since it involves loads of message passing and so on.
 My part 2 was semi-manually brute forced.
-Suffice to say, I want to go back to this one - I have the maths required now from reading the subreddit and would like to implement.
+Subreddit hints clued me in on the maths involved (simple algebra, really) and I replaced the message passing stuff with recursive calls which I'm ultimately pretty pleased with.